-Other than a Pinpoint Magnetic Wand, two other helpful gem identification tools that are handy to test gems in jewelry are a UV flashight to test for fluorescence, and a Thermal Conductivity Meter to test individual gems for heat conduction.
+Other than a Pinpoint Magnetic Wand, two other helpful gem identification tools that can be handy for testing gems in jewelry are a UV flashlight to test for fluorescence, and a Thermal Conductivity Meter to test individual gems for heat conduction.

 New on the gem market are specialty Glass-ceramics such as Nanosital, Monosital and Siamite.
 These are trade names for a Russian-made gem Glass with higher refractive index, brilliance and hardness than standard Glass due to the addition of yttrium and aluminum.
 We have found that manufacturers of Nanosital Glass use rare-earth metals such as erbium in a number of colors such as pink, purple, bluish purple and even yellow, resulting in a variety of gem colors that show Drag responses.
 We also found a light green Nanosital gem containing iron and a dark green Siamite gem containing cobalt that show weak magnetic responses.

 An exception is Chrysoprase Chalcedony.
 With the help of a magnetic wand, colorless Chalcedony that has been dyed green to look like Chrysoprase can easily be distinguished from genuine Chrysoprase.
 Genuine Chrysoprase gems, except for some very near-colorless examples, show some degree of magnetic attraction when floated due to microscopic inclusions that contain nickel.
 Chalcedony gems that have been made to look like Chrysoprase by the application of artificial green dyes are diamagnetic.

 Chrysoprase (Strong) & Dyed Green Chalcedony (Inert)